bldr-io/bldr/CONTRIBUTING.md

 ## Coding Guidelines

 Bldr follows all of the [PHP-FIG coding standards](https://github.com/php-fig/fig-standards/tree/master/accepted) coding standards.

-In addition to these standards, Bldr also follows the [naming conventions](https://github.com/php-fig/fig-standards/blob/master/bylaws/002-psr-naming-conventions.md#naming-conventions-for-code-released-by-php-fig) for PHP-FIG.
+In addition to these standards, Bldr also follows the [naming conventions](https://github.com/php-fig/fig-standards/blob/master/bylaws/002-psr-naming-conventions.md#naming-conventions-for-code-released-by-php-fig) for PHP-FIG, minus the PSR specific naming.

+Bldr also follows the following standards:

+* Array's will follow the short syntax, and will not have a trailing slash
+* Align variable values, when variables are grouped, including array values
+* No spaces around concatenation periods